What Challenging Times Teach Us About Happiness.

-But what happens when we find ourselves or someone we love facing challenges that inevitably arise in life?
+But what happens when we find ourselves or someone we love facing challenges that inevitably arise?
 When we’re not happy because life feels hard?

 The truth is that we can’t always be happy even when our personality would like that to be so.